"Noemi Liba's music is a true gift to any sensitive music lover.”

 In the past several years, Noemi has received commissions for new orchestral and electro-acoustic works presented at the 2017 Bendigo International Festival of Exploratory Music, at Ione’s 27th Annual Dream Festival’ in New York State, two commissions for the Camino Contro-Corrente Festival in Northern Italy, (first in 2018 and again in 2022), a solo horn work premiered live at the Australian National Academy of Music’s ANAM Set and broadcast on the ABC Radio National’s The Music Show, (Andrew Ford).

-Noemi has also written arrangement of ‘El Al’ for John Zorn’s Mycale acapella quartet, with whom she also performed for his head-lining 2014 Adelaide Art Festival’s Masada Marathon.
+Noemi was asked to write a vocal arrangement of ‘El Al’ for John Zorn’s Mycale acapella quartet, with whom she also performed for his head-lining 2014 Adelaide Art Festival’s Masada Marathon.

 As The Grainger Museum Resident Composer 2020-21, Noemi was commissioned to write the large-scale orchestral work 'Threshold', designed and performed in surround-sound.
 Past premieres of note include: ‘Cardiac’ for saxophone quartet performed by Berlin’s Sonic Quartett in 2016, ‘Dog Man’, for voice and guitar performed by acclaimed vocalist Frauke Aulbert, 2015, and the world premiere of ‘Barak’ for large chamber orchestra at 2018 Klangwerkstatt Berlin Festival für Neue Musik, under the baton of Jobst Liebrecht.